rng-guy/NFSMWBartender/README.md

 &nbsp;

 Bartender treats all **invalid values** you provide in its configuration files as omitted instead.
 For comma-separated value tuples, Bartender treats them as omitted if any value in them is invalid.
 A value is invalid if, for example, you provide a decimal where Bartender expects a whole number.
-Negative numbers are never invalid: Bartender sets them to 0 instead as it parses a file.
+If you provide a negative number where Bartender expects a positive one, Bartender treats it as 0.

 &nbsp;